Matrix estimation by Universal Singular Value Thresholding: Introduction

 where $c$ is a positive universal constant.
 Moreover, if $p< 1/2$ then $X$ and $M$ may be chosen such that $X=M$.
-The same lower bound holds in the symmetric case and in the skew-symmetric case. \end{thm} It is worth noting that the exponentially small discrepancy is necessary.
+The same lower bound holds in the symmetric case and in the skew-symmetric case. \end{thm}

+It is worth noting that the exponentially small discrepancy is necessary.
 For example, if $\delta=0$, then the minimax error is obviously zero.
 However, there is still an exponentially small chance that $\hat{M}$ may be nonzero.
-It is also worth noting that if $\delta$ is not too small (e.g.\ if $\delta > \sqrt{m/p}$), then the exponential discrepancy does not matter, and the combination of Theorems~\ref{mainest} and~\ref{minimaxthm} gives the correct minimax error up to a universal multiplicative constant.
+It is also worth noting that if $\delta $ is not too small (e.g., if $\delta> \sqrt{m/p}$), then the exponential discrepancy does not matter, and the combination of Theorems~\ref{mainest} and~\ref{minimaxthm} gives the correct minimax error up to a universal multiplicative constant.

-An examination of the proof of Theorem \ref{mainest} indicates that with slight modifications, one may obtain bounds on tail probabilities instead of an upper bound on the mean squared error.
+An examination of the proof of Theorem~\ref{mainest} indicates that with slight modifications, one may obtain bounds on tail probabilities instead of an upper bound on the mean squared error.
 I have retained the present version for aesthetic reasons.

 Incidentally, two notable recent papers, namely, Koltchinskii et al.~\cite{klt} and Davenport et al.~\cite{davenport}, have suggested matrix estimation by nuclear norm penalization and proved minimax optimality results that match up to logarithmic factors.
-Davenport et al.~\cite[Theorem 3]{davenport} show (in the notation of our Theorem \ref{minimaxthm}) that if the entries of $X$ belong to $\{-1,1\}$ and if $\delta \ge 4\sqrt{mn}$, then the minimax error is bounded below by a universal constant times $\min\{\delta/(m\sqrt{np}), 1\}$, provided that this quantity is bigger than $\delta^2/(m^2n)$.
-This is almost the same as the conclusion of Theorem \ref{minimaxthm}, except that it does not cover the case of $\delta$ smaller than $4\sqrt{mn}$.
-Section 3.1 of~\cite{davenport} gives a matrix estimation algorithm based on nuclear norm penalization that achieves this minimax rate up to a logarithmic factor.
+Davenport et al.~\cite{davenport}, Theorem~3, show (in the notation of our Theorem~\ref{minimaxthm}) that if the entries of $X$ belong to $\{-1,1\}$ and if $\delta\ge4\sqrt{mn}$, then the minimax error is bounded below by a universal constant times $\min\{\delta/(m\sqrt{np}), 1\}$, provided that this quantity is bigger than $\delta^2/(m^2n)$.
+This is almost the same as the conclusion of Theorem~\ref{minimaxthm}, except that it does not cover the case of $\delta$ smaller than $4\sqrt{mn}$.
+Section~3.1 of~\cite{davenport} gives a matrix estimation algorithm based on nuclear norm penalization that achieves this minimax rate up to a logarithmic factor.
 However, the implementation of this algorithm requires that the user has a reasonable estimate for the nuclear norm of the unknown matrix $M$, since that is used as the regularization parameter.
 USVT has no such requirement.
 Another advantage that USVT has over the algorithm of~\cite{davenport} is that it may be easier to implement, especially for very large matrices, because it does not involve convex optimization.